-Peel, a Democrat, was the representative for Arkansas's 5th congressional district from 1891 to 1893.
+Peel was the representative for Arkansas’s 5th congressional district and was a Democrat.
+He served from 1891 to 1893.

 From Dec 1883 to Mar 1893, Peel missed 529 of 1,851 roll call votes, which is 28.6%.
 This is better than the median of 34.2% among the lifetime records of representatives serving in Mar 1893.
 The chart below reports missed votes over time.

 |Dec 1887-Feb 1888||39||3||7.7%||13th|

 |Dec 1889-Feb 1890||80||36||45.0%||45th|

 |Dec 1890-Mar 1891||173||58||33.5%||59th|